 To build a new frontend, you will need to make frontend-specific

 subclasses for a few components.
-The easiest way to do this is
+A straightforward way to do this

 The components and the files in which they belong are: